philbooth/escomplex/README.md

 * dependencies (CommonJS and AMD);
 * first-order density.

-## Abstract syntax trees?
+## Abstract syntax trees

 Mozilla's [Parser API][api]
-has become a de-facto standard in-memory data format for parsed JavaScript programs.
+has become a de-facto standard for the in-memory data representation of parsed JavaScript programs.
+It defines an abstract syntax tree format composed of objects that publish their type information, allowing consuming programs to easily navigate those trees using generic logic.

 By accepting a syntax tree
-in such a widely supported format, escomplex is decoupled from any one specific input language.
+in such a widely supported format, escomplex is decoupled from a specific input language.
-Thus any language
+Any language
 that compiles to JavaScript
 and has a conforming parser
 can be the subject of
-the complexity analysis within.
+complexity analysis by this library.

 Some examples of conforming parsers are: